 The Amazon Echo is expected to be work as an Alexa accessory and assistant.
-The report mentioned that the Echo has been in testing phase from past months and it will finally get released in coming days.
+The report mentioned that the Echo has been in testing phase from past months and it will finally get released in the coming days.
 The Amazon Echo 2.0 is likely to have more advanced offering than the original Amazon Echo.
 The new device is expected to be priced above $200 (approximately Rs 13,000).

-The new Amazon Echo will go head-to-head with recently launched Invoke which is a Harman-Microsoft speaker.
+The new Echo will go head-to-head with recently launched Invoke which is a Harman-Microsoft speaker.
 Invoke is powered by Microsoft’ voice assistant, Cortana, whereas the Echo will be powered by Alexa.

 The multiple leaked images of the alleged Amazon Echo have revealed that the new device will have a retro-design.
 Although, the touchscreen display addition in the device will be appreciated by the users, whether the overall design of the device will attract the users is doubtful.
-The device has modern, minimalist look and bulky appearance.
+The device has a modern, minimalist look and bulky appearance.